 Ascertaining who is to blame is an important aspect of filing a personal injury lawsuit.
 There are many people involved in the development, production, and distribution of consumer goods that could be responsible for a defect.
 Potential negligent parties may include:

-In a product liability claim, injured customers must use evidence to prove the opposing party breached implied or express warranty.
+In a product liability claim, injured customers must use evidence to prove the opposing party breached the implied or express warranty.

 Manufacturers make an implicit promise to consumers that the goods they put into the market are reasonably safe.
 Design defects, manufacturing mistakes, insufficient instructions, or inadequate warning labels could be considered a breach of implied assurance.
 Under the Code of Virginia Annotated § 8.01-243(A), plaintiffs relying on implied warranty must raise their claims within two years of the accident